 – Geographical Information Systems

-Experience has shown me that working creatively with people in an informal, outdoor setting is the best way to elicit data, engage with community issues, and give people a voice.
+Experience in ethnographic fieldwork has shown me that working creatively with people in an informal, outdoor setting is the best way to elicit data, engage with community issues, and give people a voice.
 In my mapping workshops, the tools are participants’ own hands, camera or phone, and voice – not pens and paper.
 More often than not, maps are created using the physical materials of the local landscape as in the description of the 2-day workshop below.